Atilla-ME/StarterCRM19/README.md

 # StarterCRM19
-A project developed using DevExpress
+A project developed using DevExpress XAF